From College to University of The Bahamas: A Noble Legacy

 Cognizant of the need to further expand its offerings and make graduate programmes available, in 2001 the first graduate programme, Master of Education in School Counselling with Kent State University, was offered.
 Graduate programmes continued to be offered with other international partners such as the Master of Arts in Teaching and Learning with Technology with the Iowa-based Ashford University and a Master of Science in Library and Information Science by the University of South Florida.
 Kent State University’s Master of Education degrees in Special Education and Educational Administration, and Massachusetts-based Wheelock College’s Master of Science degree in Early Childhood and Elementary Teaching have also been facilitated.
 The College’s first independent graduate degree, a Master of Business Administration, was offered fall 2010; a Master of Science in Reading with a concentration in Inclusive Education was later added.

 Expansion in Infrastructure

 Over the years, the institution has developed and improved its physical infrastructure.
 In 2008 the Wellness Centre was opened on the Oakes Field Campus at a total cost of $925,000.
-The Michael H. Eldon Complex on Thompson Boulevard became the first corporate asset.
+The Michael H. Eldon Complex on University Drive became the first corporate asset.
 To ensure the continued development of its graduate programmes, former Council Chairman Franklyn Wilson and his wife Sharon donated $1 million towards the creation of the F.R.
 Wilson Graduate Business Centre.
 Additional funding for this Centre was provided by the Bahamas Government and a $1 million donation by the Royal Bank of Canada.
 Generous donations from Harry C. Moore, the Lyford Cay Foundation and the Government of The Bahamas funded the $28 million Harry C. Moore Library and Information Centre, which was opened on 8 April 2011.

 Growing Research Capacity